 What Started Me on the Path to Whole Psychiatry?

-My passion is helping people get their bodies and brains working properly so they have the energy and clarity to live the life they know they were meant to live is stronger than ever.
+My passion is helping people get their bodies and brains working properly so they have the energy and clarity to live the life they know they were meant to live.
 The greatest professional joy and privilege I can have is to help my patients regain a sense of vibrant wellness and hear them say, “I feel better than I have in years”.
 Feeling better physically and mentally improves all aspects of one’s life – both personally and professionally.